Skip to code content (skip section selection)

 MEDICAL CANNABIS CULTIVATION CENTER.
 A facility operated by an organization or business that is registered by the Department of Agriculture to perform necessary activities to provide only registered medical cannabis dispensing organizations with usable medical cannabis.
 A registered cultivation center may not be located within 2,500 feet of the property line of a pre-existing public or private preschool or elementary or secondary school or day care center, day care home, group day care home, part day child care facility, or an area zoned for residential use.

 MEDICAL CANNABIS DISPENSING ORGANIZATION.
-A facility operated by an organization or business that is registered by the Department of Financial and Professional Regulation to acquire medical cannabis from a registered cultivation center for the purpose of dispensing cannabis, paraphernalia, or related supplies and educational materials to registered qualifying patients in accordance with the laws of the State of Illinois.
+A facility operated by an organization or business that is registered on or before June 30, 2019 by the Department of Financial and Professional Regulation to acquire medical cannabis from a registered cultivation center for the purpose of dispensing cannabis, paraphernalia, or related supplies and educational materials to registered qualifying patients in accordance with the laws of the State of Illinois.
 A dispensing organization may not be located within 1,000 feet of the property line of a pre-existing public or private preschool or elementary or secondary school or day care center, day care home, group day care home, or part day child care facility.
 A registered dispensing organization may not be located in a house, apartment condominium, or an area zoned for residential use.

 MIXED-USE BUILDING.
 A building occupied by residential uses in combination with nonresidential uses.